Last year, one of my most popular posts was about what we were giving the girls for Christmas.

 As far as stockings go, we’re doing:

 1. Harmonicas.
 I may live to regret this choice, but they love Bart’s harmonica so much that I can’t help but want to give them each their own.
 (My parents, who we’re spending Christmas with, may be very happy to see us leave. . . ).

 2. Jump Ropes.
 They’ve been asking about these ever since they learned how to jump rope this summer with their cousins, and I’m hopeful they’ll be a good energy-burning activity in the basement this coming summer.

 3. Candy.
 Because, what’s a Christmas stocking without some candy?

 4. Washi Tape.
 My girls are obsessed with this stuff.
 A couple of rolls each and they’ll be in heaven (and my house will be covered with washi tape).

 5. Magnetic Book Marks.
-These woodland creature bookmarks that don’t damage your books are too cute.
+These llama bookmarks that don’t damage your books are too cute.
 I also love the robot versions.

 This is our official Christmas list for our girls this year and hopefully this can be a bit of a gift guide for girls you have to shop for.
 What are you getting your kids?
 I’d love to hear!